 Anyway, if you’d like to add WinCache support for Joomla 1.5, grab Don Raman’s

 wincache.php cache storage file from the blog post performance improvement in Joomla using WINCACHE user cache, and place the file in libraries\joomla\cache\storage.
 Now you can configure

 $cache_handler to utilize WinCache.

-Enable gzip in Joomla, you don’t want to have gzip disabled!
+Enable gzip in Joomla, because really: you don’t want to have gzip disabled!

 Gzip compression compresses the response body sent from the web server to the browser.
 A smaller file is downloaded faster, making visitors happy, and a happy visitor is a returning visitor.
 Gzip compression in Joomla! is also known as buffered output.

 $gzip to 1, to enable gzip compression in Joomla

 Let me repeat: Enable Joomla Gzip compression is one of the things you must do to make your website load faster.
 To Enable Gzip go to System > Global Configuration > Server – where you’ll find an option Gzip Page Compression.
 Simply click Yes and Save.